volllly/rotz/README.md

 Linking dotfiles on windows already works but is not very well tested.

-Expect documentation, and more features in the first release which should be ready in a few weeks.
+Expect more features in the next release which should be ready in a few weeks.

 ## [Roadmap](https://github.com/users/volllly/projects/1/views/1)